AdamRisberg/react-image-magnifiers/README.md

 **onLargeImageLoad:** Passed to the onload of the large image (zoomed).

+**onZoomStart:** Callback to be executed on zoom start.
+Type: function.

+**onZoomEnd:** Callback to be executed on zoom end.
+Type: function.

 ## Magnifier Props

 **mouseActivation:** Sets the mouse method for zooming in/out.
 Accepts: "click" or "doubleClick".
 Can also import the MOUSE_ACTIVATION constants to assist.
 Type: string, Default: "click".